 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

 -Name three factors that exacerbate a compulsive spender’s habits.

 -Name three motivations that shop-aholics have for compulsive spending.

 -Name three techniques to incorporate a shop-aholic partner into their therapy.

 -Name three reactions that can occur when clients are confronted with their compulsive spending.

 -Identify three techniques that help a client avoid compulsive buying.

 -Explain the diagnostic criteria for compulsive buying.

--Explain what the clinician must be aware of when evaluating shopping habits of a compulsive buyer.
+-Explain what are the things the clinician be aware of when evaluating the shopping habits of a potential compulsive buyer.